behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 - Application must hardwire semantics for hierarchies.

-- Inheritance Issue: Property inheritance between subclasses (e.g., range inheritance) is complex and must be managed by the database designer.
+- Property inheritance between subclasses (e.g., range inheritance) is complex and must be managed by the database designer.
 </v-clicks>
 <v-click>